 Q The Music

-Q The Music Strings
+Q the Music Strings

 Q the Music Strings is a daily after-school string orchestra program that supports the musical, academic and social growth of at-promise youth in the Dayton community.
 Located at Ruskin Elementary, students in grades 3 through 6 receive academic tutoring; take group lessons in violin, viola, and cello; and participate in string orchestra rehearsals.